marbl/MetagenomeScope/README.md

 ### Types of patterns

-MetagenomeScope detects and highlights five types of structural patterns on the graph:
+MetagenomeScope hierarchically detects and highlights five types of structural patterns on the graph:

 <img src="https://raw.githubusercontent.com/marbl/MetagenomeScope/refs/heads/main/docs/res/screenshots/patterns.png" alt="Screenshot of MetagenomeScope's interface showing examples of the patterns it supports." />